nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Cons: Will use more memory.

 ### \[Work in progress\] Birthday Reminder feature
-Show a list of people with upcoming birthday.
+Shows a list of people with upcoming birthday.

 #### Proposed Implementation